-- We always pack of mix of feature length movies and shorter shows.
+- We always pack a mix of feature-length movies and shorter shows.
 Bring your favorites or surprise your kiddos with a new one.
 We love to rent new ones.
 Redbox has a rent-and-return-anywhere® policy, which means you can return your discs to any Redbox location in the country.

 - Don’t forget the headphones.
 Sometimes mommy and daddy need a break from all the noise.

 We are big readers in our house, so we always take a stack of reading material.